Frequently asked questions

 Can assets and liabilities added to inventory affect accounting?

-For example, if an asset is purchased during administration, the system may record the related withdrawal or deposit in the accounting section.
+Yes.
+Certain inventory entries automatically create corresponding accounting transactions.
+For example, an asset purchased during administration may record the related withdrawal or deposit in the accounting section, keeping financial records accurate.

 How do I export the inventory for a file?